 Upper Level Writing Requirements

-All students must successfully complete both the 2L Writing Requirement and the Capstone Writing Requirement.
-Before the conclusion of their second year, students must take a one semester class (for a minimum of two credit hours) that has been designated as meeting the criteria for the 2L Writing Requirement.
+All students must successfully complete both the 2L Drafting Requirement and the Capstone Writing Requirement.
+Before the conclusion of their second year, students must take a one semester class (for a minimum of two credit hours) that has been designated as meeting the criteria for the 2L Drafting Requirement.

 A list of qualifying courses will be published prior to the Fall registration period.